 I joined the UNSW Business School under the Strategic Hires and Retention Pathways (SHARP) scheme in July 2017.

 After earning my PhD in statistics from the University of Science and Technology of China in 2001, I have worked at different places around the world including the University of Hong Kong (2001), the University of Amsterdam (2002-2004), the Concordia University (2004-2005), and the University of Iowa (2006-2019).
-At the University of Iowa, I was promoted to Full Professor in 2012 and was conferred an Endowed Chair in 2014 in honour of my scholarly work and professional contributions.
+At the University of Iowa, I was promoted to Full Professor in 2012 and conferred an Endowed Chair in 2014.

-My expertise centers on extreme value theory for insurance, finance, and quantitative risk management.
+My research areas range over actuarial studies, applied probability, and operations research, with expertise centering on extreme value theory for insurance, finance, and risk management.
+I have published over 100 papers resulting in an H index of 41.
 Recently, I have been working on various topics from the interdisciplinary field of insurance, finance, probability, and operations research.
 These topics include: (1) modeling, measuring, and managing catastrophe risks, (2) systemic risk and financial networks, (3) pricing in incomplete markets, and (4) portfolio theory under model uncertainty.
-His research has been constantly supported by external grants.
+I have been Principal Investigator/Lead Chief Investigator of various major external grants including 1 from ARC of Australia, 1 from NSF of US, 5 from the Society of Actuaries, and 1 from NSERC of Canada.